5 days in the Dordogne with your family

 Day 4: Visit to the Château de Hautefort and its formal gardens

-Your fourth day will be devoted to one of the most beautiful sites in the department: the Hautefort Castle.
+Your fourth day will be devoted to one of the department's most beautiful sites: the Hautefort Castle.
 About 35 minutes from Sarlat, this classically designed château offers a different experience from that of medieval fortresses: sumptuously furnished rooms, private flats, a new immersive experience, and above all formal gardens that will amaze young and old alike.

 The tour is perfectly suited to families.
 Children can enjoy workshops and treasure hunts organised in season, while adults will be seduced by the elegance of the site.
 The château's extensive, carefully tended grounds are also a great place for the whole family to play and relax.